Wire Fox Terrier

 About the Wire Fox Terrier

-Standing 14 to 15 inches tall and weighing 15 to 18 pounds, the Wire Fox Terrier is a small-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 14 to 15 inches tall and weighing 15 to 18 pounds, the Wire Fox Terrier is a small-sized dog.
+Their alert, forward-leaning stance with head held high and tail erect gives them an unmistakable silhouette of intense readiness and concentration.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview